TheObtey/theobtey_printer/README.md

 # theobtey_printer
-A free solution for adding money printers to your DarkRP project's
+A free solution to adding money printers to your DarkRP project's

 This addon isn't fully finished.
-New features are upcomming !
+New features are upcoming !

 Current features :
-- Tier system for printer
+- Tier system for printers
 - Multilanguage support
 - Free and open source ✨